mahp-scut/STICM/README.md

-# STICM
+# STICM: Spatiotemporal information conversion machine for time-series forecasting
-Code and datasets for paper "Spatiotemporal information conversion machine for time-series prediction with causal inference"
+This respository includes codes and datasets for paper "Spatiotemporal information conversion machine for time-series forecasting".

+ The [paper](https://doi.org/10.1016/j.fmre.2022.12.009) is online on [Fundamental Research](https://www.sciencedirect.com/journal/fundamental-research) journal.

-## Spatiotemporal information conversion machine for time-series prediction with causal inference
+## Spatiotemporal information conversion machine for time-series forecasting
 - A spatiotemporal information conversion machine (STICM), was developed to efficiently and accurately render a multistep-ahead prediction of a time series by employing a spatial-temporal information (STI) transformation.

 ## Data avalability